questionmark/TinCan.NET/README.md

 Changes done by Mayur Agarwal (myself):
 * Fix for Group object type value.
 (If we use group in xAPI statement, it fails because of wrong object type value)
 * Merged all changes from original TinCan.NET repository upto Release 1.3.0.0
+* Added GitHub action to publish to Nuget feed

 # Parent Project